core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Due to the reasons above, a CoAP request sent over multicast in 6LoWPAN networks SHOULD be sized in such a way that it fits in a single IEEE 802.15.4 MAC frame, if possible.

 On 6LoWPAN networks, multicast groups can be defined with realm-local scope {{RFC7346}}.
 Such a realm-local group is restricted to the local 6LoWPAN network/subnet.
 In other words, a multicast request to that group does not propagate beyond the 6LoWPAN network segment where the request originated.
 For example, a multicast discovery request can be sent to the realm-local "All CoAP Nodes" IPv6 multicast group (see {{sec-udptransport}}) in order to discover only CoAP servers on the local 6LoWPAN network.

+### UDP/IPv4 Multicast Transport ###
+CoAP group communication can use UDP over IPv4 as a transport protocol, provided that IPv4 multicast is enabled.
+For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 MUST be supported as per {{Sections 7.1 and 12.8 of RFC7252}}, for the "All CoAP Nodes" IPv4 multicast group.

+Note that a client sending an IPv4 multicast CoAP message to a port number that is not supported by the server will not receive an ICMP Port Unreachable error message from that server, because the server does not send it in this case, per {{Section 3.2.2 of RFC1122}}.

 ### Other Transports ###
 CoAP group communication may be used over transports other than UDP/IP multicast.
 For example broadcast, non-UDP multicast, geocast, serial unicast, etc. In such cases the particular considerations for UDP/IP multicast in this document may need to be applied to that particular transport.